Recycling at UofL is comprehensive and easy...but it depends on your cooperation!

 Founders Union – Delphi Center admin office

-- New for Fall 2012: On-site battery recycling is now available through University housing!
-Students living in Bettie Johnson Hall, Community Park, Center Hall, Kurz Hall, Louisville Hall, Medical-Dental Apartments, Miller Hall, Threlkeld Hall, Unitas Tower, University Tower Apartments, Wellness Hall, and West Hall will be able to drop off their used batteries at the housing Front Desk for recycling.
+- On-site battery recycling is now available through University housing!
+Students living in Bettie Johnson Hall, Community Park, Kurz Hall, Louisville Hall, Medical-Dental Apartments, Miller Hall, Threlkeld Hall, Unitas Tower & University Tower Apartments can drop off their used batteries for recycling at the housing Front Desk.

 Lighting: Lamp bulb/tube Recycling

-- Fluorescent light tubes and compact lamps contain a small amount of mercury.
-Recycling is the most environmentally acceptable method of handling lighting waste.
+Fluorescent light tubes and compact lamps contain a small amount of mercury.
+Recycling is the only responsible method of handling lighting waste.
+Fluorescent lamps are recycled for their mercury (Hg) content and comprehensive recyclers can also recover other metals, soda glass and phosphor powder from fluorescent bulbs.

 - The Department of Environmental Health & Safety (DEHS) manages the collection and recycling of lamps for the University.

-- The lighting wastes included in this program include:
+- Basic instructions for recycling lighting at UofL.
+The lighting wastes included in this program include:

 - Compact fluorescent bulbs, including U-tube and circular